Long tail: Internet companies

-Video and multiplayer online games

-The adoption of video games and massively multiplayer online games such as Second Life as tools for education and training is starting to show a long-tailed pattern.
-It costs significantly less to modify a game than it has been to create unique training applications, such as those for training in business, commercial flight, and military missions.
-This has led some to envision a time in which game-based training devices or simulations will be available for thousands of different job descriptions.

 Microfinance and microcredit

 The banking business has used internet technology to reach an increasing number of customers.
-The most important shift in business model due to the long tail has come from the various forms of microfinance developed.
+Microfinance can be analyzed using the long tail concept, with microcredit clients situated in the long tail of the wealth distribution.

 As opposed to e-tailers, micro-finance is a distinctly low technology business.
 Its aim is to offer very small credits to lower-middle to lower class and poor people, that would otherwise be ignored by the traditional banking business.
 The banks that have followed this strategy of selling services to the low-frequency long tail of the sector have found out that it can be an important niche, long ignored by consumer banks.
 The recipients of small credits tend to be very good payers of loans, despite their non-existent credit history.
 They are also willing to pay higher interest rates than the standard bank or credit card customer.
 It also is a business model that fills an important developmental role in an economy.

 Grameen Bank in Bangladesh has successfully followed this business model.
 In Mexico the banks Compartamos and Banco Azteca also service this customer demographic, with an emphasis on consumer credit.
-Kiva.org is an organization that provides micro credits to people worldwide, by using intermediaries called small microfinance organizations (S.M.O.'s)to distribute crowd sourced donations made by Kiva.org lenders.
+Kiva.org is an organization that provides micro credits to people worldwide, by using intermediaries called small microfinance organizations (S.M.O.'s) to distribute crowd sourced donations made by Kiva.org lenders.